Canal stenosis treatments like exercise and stretching are often effective

 - Swimming.
 Water provides a supportive, weightless environment that is excellent for performing aquatic exercises designed to strengthen the back muscles.

 Considering surgical canal stenosis treatments

 Sometimes, a patient’s symptoms do not respond adequately to conservative canal stenosis treatments.
 In these cases, surgery may be presented as a treatment option.
-If you have been recommended for surgery after exhausting conservative treatments, reach out to the dedicated and caring team of experts at Laser Spine Institute.
+If you have been recommended for surgery after exhausting conservative treatments, reach out to the dedicated and caring team at Laser Spine Institute.

 We are the leaders in minimally invasive spine surgery and have helped thousands of patients find relief since 2005.
 By using a less-than-1-inch incision and other muscle-sparing techniques, we can offer patients a streamlined outpatient experience with a shorter recovery time compared to traditional open spine procedures.^